CatchZeng/CATLog/README.md

 ### CATLog is Simple:

-It takes as little as a single line of code to configure CATLog when your application launches.Then replace your NSLog statements with CATLog[X] statements and that's about it.
+It takes as little as a single line of code to configure CATLog when your application launches.Then replace your NSLog statements with CLog[X] statements and that's about it.

 ### CATLog is Powerful:
 - Log level